Siege of Lérida: Battle of Margalef

-While Suchet was preparing to invest Lérida, he received intelligence that a relieving column was hurrying toward the city.
+While Suchet was preparing to invest Lérida, he received intelligence that a relief column was heading towards the city.
 Determined to intercept this force, Suchet set out with Musnier's division.
 After hours of futile searching, the French turned back toward Lérida and bivouacked 3 mi from the city on the evening of 22 April.
-Unknown to Suchet, Major General Henry O'Donnell's relief army had avoided detection and was camped nearby.
+Unknown to Suchet, Major General Henry O'Donnell's relief army had camped nearby.
 The Spanish force had as many as 8,000 or as few as 7,000 troops, including 300 cavalry and six cannons.
 Musnier's division had all of its components except the 121st Line and numbered 5,500 men.
 In addition, there were 500 troopers of the 4th Hussars and 13th Cuirassiers.

-On 23 April, O'Donnell's lead division under Major General Miguel Ibarrola Gonzáles bumped into General of Brigade Jean Isidore Harispe's small French force east of Lérida.
+On 23 April, O'Donnell's lead division under Major General Miguel Ibarrola González bumped into General of Brigade Jean Isidore Harispe's small French force east of Lérida.
 Harispe managed to contain the numerically superior Spanish column until Musnier's division appeared on the scene.
-Ibarrola immediately beat a hasty retreat with Musnier in headlong pursuit.
+Ibarrola immediately beat a hasty retreat with Musnier in pursuit.
 At the hamlet of Margalef, the Spanish were attempting to fend off the French when the 13th Cuirassiers charged into their flank.
 Ibarrola's division disintegrated as the heavy cavalrymen slashed and hacked at the fleeing foot soldiers.
 Just as the butchery ended, O'Donnell showed up with his second division.
 The Spanish general quickly backtracked but the French cavalry were soon at his soldiers' heels.
 Again, the cuirassiers caught up with the Spaniards and rode down their rear guard, inflicting more casualties.

 At Margalef, O'Donnell lost 500 killed and wounded.
 In addition, the victorious French seized 2,500 prisoners, three guns, and four colors.
 The French lost 100 men, all from the 13th Cuirassiers.
 The infantry were present, but not involved in the fighting.
 One account stated that 3,000 Spaniards were captured and that French losses were 120 men.